 5.3 Buyer's Liability.
 If an Event of Default occurs as to Buyer and Seller elects to terminate this Agreement (or an automatic termination occurs pursuant to Section 5.2), then Buyer shall be obligated to pay Seller termination damages equal to the sum of (a) the price for any ERC's delivered to Buyer for which Seller has not been paid, if any, plus (b) the positive difference, if any, between (i) the aggregate price set forth in this Agreement for all remaining ERC's to be delivered under this Agreement minus (ii) the aggregate market price as of the date of termination, to be determined based upon the average of prices quoted by three (3) independent, third party dealers, brokers or industry participants, reasonably selected by Seller, for all such remaining ERC's (it being acknowledged that Seller shall not be required to enter into an actual replacement transaction) plus (c) any brokerage fees and other costs reasonably incurred by the non-defaulting party either in terminating any arrangement pursuant to which it hedged it obligations or entering to any replacement transactions.
 The Parties acknowledge that these damages constitute a reasonable approximation of the actual harm or loss caused by the termination of this Agreement due to a default.

 5.4 Seller's Liability.
-If an Event of Default occurs as to Seller and Buyer elects to terminate this Agreement (or an automatic termination occurs pursuant to Section 5.2), then Seller shall pay Buyer termination damages equal to the sum of (a) the positive difference, if any, between (i) the aggregate market price as of the date of termination of ERC's equivalent to all ERC's Seller is obligated to deliver to Buyer but which remain undelivered based upon the average of prices quoted by three (3) independent, third party dealers, brokers or industry participants, reasonably selected by Buyer (it being acknowledged that Buyer shall not be required to enter into an actual replacement transaction) and (ii) the amount Buyer would have had to pay Seller for the same number of ERC's under this Agreement, plus (b) any brokerage fees and other costs reasonably incurred by the non-defaulting party either in terminating any arrangement pursuant to which it hedged its obligations or entering into any replacement transactions.
+If an Event of Default occurs as to Seller and Buyer elects to terminate this Agreement (or an automatic termination occurs pursuant to Section 5.2), then Seller shall pay Buyer termination damages equal to the sum of (a) the positive difference, if any, between (i) the aggregate market price as of the date of termination of ERC's equivalent to all ERC's Seller is obligated to deliver to Buyer (after the re-evaluation contemplated in Section 2.1(c)) but which remain undelivered based upon the average of prices quoted by three (3) independent, third party dealers, brokers or industry participants, reasonably selected by Buyer (it being acknowledged that Buyer shall not be required to enter into an actual replacement transaction) and (ii) the amount Buyer would have had to pay Seller for the same number of ERC's under this Agreement, plus (b) any brokerage fees and other costs reasonably incurred by the non-defaulting party either in terminating any arrangement pursuant to which it hedged its obligations or entering into any replacement transactions.
 The Parties acknowledge that these damages constitute a reasonable approximation of the actual harm or loss caused by the termination of this Agreement due to a default.

 5.5 Past Due Amounts.
 All overdue payments shall bear interest from, and including, the due date to, but excluding, the date of payment at a rate equal to the Interest Rate.